 Federal vs. Private Student Loans

-Federal Student Loans
+Types of Federal Student Loans

 Federal student loans are funded by the U.S. Department of Education and are based on education costs and your current financial situation, not your credit history.

-The other type of no-credit-required federal loan is the Unsubsidized Direct (Stafford) Loan.
+The other type of no-credit-required federal loan is the Direct Unsubsidized Loan.
 It also typically has low interest rates, but no subsidy means the interest starts to accrue as soon as the money is loaned and borrowers are required to pay all the interest that accrues at all times.
 Unsubsidized loans are available to students at all levels of higher education and are therefore one of the most accessible types of student loans.

 Private Student Loans

-Applying for Student Loans with FAFSA
+Applying for Private Student Loans

 Parent PLUS Loans